 Some features of our website and some Soudfa services rely on the use of Google™ Maps API Cookies.
 Such cookies will be stored on your device.
 When browsing this website and using the services relying on Google™ Maps API cookies, you consent to the storage, collection of such cookies on your device and to the access, usage and sharing by Google of the data collected thereby.
 Google™ manages the information and your choices pertaining to Google™ Maps API Cookies via an interface separate from that supplied by your browser.
 For more information, please see https://www.google.com/policies/technologies/cookies/.

-The main reason we use your information is to deliver and improve our services.
-Additionally, we use your info to help keep you safe and to provide you with advertising that may be of interest to you.
+The main reason we use your data is to deliver and improve our services.
+Additionally, we use your data to help keep you safe and to provide you with advertising that may be of interest to you.
 Read on for a more detailed explanation of the various reasons we use your information, together with practical examples.

 To administer your account and provide our services to you